What’s the Best Age to Photograph Babies?

 This is the most requested type of session in my studio.
 I specialise in natural newborn photography, so I guide the baby in natural-looking poses.
 I’m baby-led, and I don’t force a baby into a pose he doesn’t feel comfortable.

 The best time for this type of photo with me is up to three weeks, but the younger, the better.
 Do you know why?
 Babies are most sleepy during the first two weeks, and they will stay calm during the session.
 They are still tiny and flexible, so they will comfortably curl up in foetal positions as they were inside the womb.
-I can take the cutest photos of your baby and capture some beautiful detail in this position.
+I can take the cutest photos of your baby and capture some beautiful details in this position.

 At two weeks, many babies have their first significant growth spurt, which means they will feed more and stay awake longer.
 They will be more restless and stretch more as they know the space around them.
 I love capturing these moments and babies with open eyes, but I like to manage parents’ expectations if you book when your baby is older.
 Around that age, some babies might start to develop baby acne, making post-production a little bit more complicated.

 If you prefer sleepy photos, it is essential to book your newborn shoot when you are still pregnant.
-I will pencil a date according to your due date, and once the baby has arrived, we can confirm a suitable date within that early window.
+I will pencil in a date according to your due date, and once the baby has arrived, we can confirm a suitable date within that early window.

 Sitter Photo Shoot